McCLIM/McCLIM/Backends/beagle/README.txt

     long-lived operation (generating a big graph, for example), some of those events are 'trapped' in the queue until other events take place.
     Looking at the code, I don't think this should happen... (but it does).

+30. Event handling over 'drop down' menus is strange; after clicking on the menu name, all events appear to be blocked until the mouse button is released (no drag events or anything).
+After release, the events are processed (but then it's too late, the menu is gone).
+Note that this is *nothing* to do with tracking pointer, which appears not to be used in drop down menus (only popup menus, which work, more or less).

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%